Oliviero Zuccarini: Towards democracy

 Responding to intensifying political pressure in Rome and the arrival of American and British forces in Sicily, on 25 July 1943 the king finally ordered the arrest of Mussolini.
-At around the same time Oliviero Zuccarini resurfaced, with Giovanni Conti still at his side.
+At around the same time, Oliviero Zuccarini resurfaced, with Giovanni Conti still at his side.
 With the monarchy discredited by its association with fascism, and fascism discredited through involvement in the disastrous German war, the time seemed ripe for a republican revival.
 Although individual Republican Party members participated in the National Liberation Committee (CLN), there was no appetite on the part of the emerging party leadership for the entire party to become incorporated inside a political grouping tainted by monarchist associations.
-During 1943/44, as the Italian Republican Party re-formed, and exiled members began to return from England and America, Conti and Zuccarini emerged as members of the informal party leadership team.
+During 1943/44, as the Italian Republican Party reformed and exiled members began to return from England and America, Conti and Zuccarini emerged as members of the informal party leadership team.
 Publication of "La Voce Repubblicana" resumed.
 Through 1944 Zuccarini was prominent with his criticism of the CLN's excessively compliant attitude towards the monarchy.
 He also opposed the merger into the CLN of the Action Party.
-He was, in addition, one of those who successfully argued that the constitutional question - of whether they time had come for Italy to become a republic - should be pushed to the top of the party agenda.
+He was, in addition, one of those who successfully argued that the constitutional question – of whether the time had come for Italy to become a republic – should be pushed to the top of the party agenda.

-As a member of the subcommittee set up in 1944 by the short lived "Ministero per la Costituente" Zuccarini was able to return to another of his preferred themes, reiterating the need to maximise local autonomy and move Italy towards a federalist structure.
+As a member of the subcommittee set up in 1944 by the short lived "Ministero per la Costituente", Zuccarini was able to return to another of his preferred themes, reiterating the need to maximise local autonomy and move Italy towards a federalist structure.
 The issues raised were complex, and the decentralisation of power would involve reversing trends that had been firmly set in place since 1860.
 In the longer term it can be argued that Italian constitution arrangements would indeed move closer towards the federalist ideals favoured by Zuccarini, but in 1944 it was clear only that his proposals encountered significant resistance.
 By April 1945 it was becoming evident that the Republican Party was weakened by more fundamental differences over political strategy between Giovanni Conti and Randolfo Pacciardi, while Zuccarini again found himself a somewhat semi-detached member of the party's leadership team.
 He now focused increasingly to sharing his ideas with readers of La critica politica.
 His principal themes were the need to strengthen regional autonomy and various issues involving the trades union movement.